-A joint effort by Rice University, Arizona State University, The University of Texas at El Paso and Yale University, the Nanosystems Engineering Research Center for Nanotechnology-Enabled Water Treatment is the first national center to develop next-generation water treatment systems enabled by nanotechnology.
+NEET is a joint effort by Rice University, Arizona State University, The University of Texas at El Paso, Yale University, and The Nanosystems Engineering Research Center for Nanotechnology-Enabled Water Treatment (NEWT: The first national center to develop next-generation water treatment systems enabled by nanotechnology).
 The aim is to enable access to suitable water almost anywhere in the world by developing high performance, easy-to deploy systems for drinking water and industrial wastewater treatment systems enable by nanotechnology.

 In collaboration with NEWT, the Rice Office of STEM Engagement offers NanoEnvironmental Engineering for Teachers, which is designed to serve:

 - AP Environment Science Teachers

 NEET will take place at Rice Univesity with support from NEWT, R-STEM, UTEP, ASU, Yale staff and faculty.